Fulbright Specialist Program

 The Australian-American Fulbright Commission will only review proposals that are completed in their entirety and submitted during the application period.
 Applications from Australian institutions are assessed by a selection panel and recommended by the Commission in October.
 Final approval from the U.S. Department of State, Bureau of Educational and Cultural Affairs is given in November.

 Awards are announced in December.
-Specialists visits can take place between January and December of the following year.
+Specialists visits can take place between January of the following year and September of the year after.

 Projects designed by prospective host institutions should focus on one of the below eligible disciplines: